 Vivid Sydney Festival of Light, Music and Ideas

-Vivid Sydney Festival of Light creates a special brand of magic called ‘Light Art’.
+Vivid creates a special brand of magic called ‘Light Art’.
 They use geeky sounding ‘installations and projections’ to dynamic and surreal effect.
 The focus will be around the Rocks, the Opera House and Harbour Bridge but there will be ‘light art’ seemingly everywhere.
-The city scape will be transformed into a “light scape”, the entire Harbour Foreshore the dynamic canvas for “light art on a grand scale”.

-Been there seen that?
-Unlikely, every year has been different so I expect 2016 to be no different in being different.
-Every year it just gets better.
-The technology advances, the expertise advances and learned experience of transforming Sydney advances.
-Vivid and Sydney love each other, enjoy the party.
+Every year is different.
+The technology advances, the expertise advances and the learned experience of transforming Sydney advances.
+Vivid and Sydney love each other, enjoy the show.

 Sydney Film Festival